marq24/emacberry.com/_docs/5000-export.md

 Ok let's tackle the GPSLogger application settings first.

-If your device supports multiple external storages (e.g. the _Emulated external_ **and** an additional SD-Card), then you have the opportunity via the application settings > Storage Settings > Storage Location for Path & Map Data to select the external storage the app should use ([see also External application storage](#ext-storage)).
+If your device supports multiple external storages (e.g. the _Emulated external_ **and** an additional SD-Card), then you have the opportunity via the Application Settings > Storage Settings > Storage Location for Path & Map Data to select the external storage the app should use ([see also External application storage](#ext-storage)).

 If you don't have an additional external SD-Card (probably in most of the cases), then this setting **does not have any